-To help ensure efficient and effective grant spending upon funding approval, DOTD requires pre-requisites are met before prioritizing projects for funding.
+To help ensure efficient and effective grant spending upon funding approval, DOTD requires prerequisites are met before prioritizing projects for funding.
 Therefore, prior to the Airport Construction and Development Priority Program period, an airport sponsor may need to initiate various processes to ensure the application will meet the prerequisite requirements.

-Although required pre-requisites may vary by project, a minimum list is shown in Table 2.8.
+Although required prerequisites may vary by project, a minimum list is shown in Table 2.8.
 DOTD may discuss these and other potential project specific prerequisites during planning sessions with the sponsor.

-Project pre-applications and supporting documentation shall be uploaded to DOTD through the ELEVATE program no later than September 1 to allow time for DOTD to provide a cursory review of the sponsor's pre-application(s).
+Project pre-applications and supporting documentation may be uploaded to DOTD through the ELEVATE program no later than September 1 to allow time for DOTD to provide a cursory review of the sponsor's pre-application(s).
 DOTD may provide comments relative to any insufficient information or requirement needed for additional documentation to ensure an efficient and successful prioritization of the requested project(s).

 This step allows additional time for airport sponsors to submit any additional project justification documentation for prioritization before the project application deadline of November 1.
 The project application support documentation is a combination of documents and information necessary for DOTD to determine if the project is developed sufficiently for inclusion in the priority rating system.
 Project applications shall not be subjected to formal review and evaluation until the information required in the pre-application has been submitted.

-Project Pre-Applications shall be submitted on the Project Application form which may be found on the DOTD website at www.dotd.la.gov/aviation.
+Project Pre-Applications shall be submitted on the Project Application form and uploaded into Elevate.
+Forms may be found on Elevate under the Forms and Documents tab.
 Pre-Applications should include the backup documentation required for Project Applications.